 Byakuya felt his eyebrow twitched and he knew that the guy noticed it for he blushed even deeper.
 It was kind of amusing, really, if only he weren't so pissed off right now.
 "Ichigo Kurosaki, right?"
 The boy nodded in embarrassment, especially because his other classmates were already laughing quietly.
 "I suggest you stay in the room after class."

 The boy nodded and sat down again.
 Byakuya started calling the others' name too but his glance would turn to the boy once in a while.
 He noticed how the boy was poised even though his position explicitly expressed boredom.
-His beautiful spiky hair sway with the slight breeze coming from outside and slightly tanned skin looked so soft and beautiful.
+His beautiful spiky hair swayed with the slight breeze coming from outside while his slightly tanned skin looked so soft and beautiful.
 His brown eyes evoked emotions that the professor sometimes saw in other students but theirs were not charming as this one.
-Byakuya had never paid any attention to him much because the said student was the quiet type and did not interact much with his other classmates except his friends.
-The boy never really participated in his class and he had never heard his voice much except saying that he was 'present'.
+Byakuya had never paid any attention to him much before because the said student was the quiet type and did not interact much with his other classmates except his friends.
+The boy never really participated in his class and he had never heard his voice that much either except when saying that he was 'present'.
 The boy, Ichigo, was looking outside once more and paying no attention to him at all.
-So irritating!
+It really was annoying.

 He finished checking their attendance and he pulled out sheets of paper from an envelope inside his bag.
 There were gasps and nervous eyes everywhere and there were excited ones.
 Their exam was being returned.
 He eyed them all coldly, his personal expression of satisfaction towards their performance, before he handed out their papers.
 It was a two-part exam, one was written and the other one was performed just a week ago.
 At the back of the paper was their score in the second, and far more difficult than the first, exam.
 He called them with satisfaction until his eyes darted towards the last three papers in his hand which he and the students knew were students who failed.
 His eyes twitched when he read the name.